ReactiveDrop/reactivedrop_translations/README.md

 ### Directory structure ###
 * achievements folder contains files for translating achievements which will be shown on Steam websites
 * resource folder contains game localization files.
-Same as Alien Swarm Reactive Drop\reactivedrop\resource
+These are UTF-8 encoded, whereas the files in `Alien Swarm Reactive Drop\reactivedrop\resource` are UTF-16LE encoded.
 * store_page is [Steam's store page](http://store.steampowered.com/app/563560/)

 ### How to download the repository ###